 II.
-Broad Resources for the Department.
-Chair/Program Director are encouraged to bring agenda items and questions of all kinds to the Provost's Office for discussion at these meetings.
+Resources for the Department Chair/Program Director

+A. There is an orientation for chairs shortly before the start of classes in the fall, and three monthly chairs' meetings are held in each semester.
+For the current schedule of meetings, see this link to the Dean of the College calendar.
+Chairs are encouraged to bring agenda items and questions of all kinds to the Provost's Office for discussion at these meetings.
 Any chair needing special training in specific tasks should feel free to be in touch with his or her department dean.
 Desktop training in the College's various technologies is available to you and your academic administrators from LTS, members of the HR staff who will be happy to walk new chairs through online hiring protocols, and staff in the Provost's Office who deal with budget issues.
 Email about financial or budgetary questions should be addressed to provostfinance@wellesley.edu.